zogar1993/jsonkraken/README.md

 In cases where the validation fails, an exception will be thrown.

-For your peace of mind, this validations are not performed when not necessary, which means none when deserializing and only type check (but not circular reference) validation on constructors.

 #### Valid Types
 Some valid types are altered for consistency:
 - A Number element (Byte, Short, Int, Long, Float and Double) will be converted to Double.
 This should not be an issue except in extreme cases.